Sarguja University

-Sarguja University (Sant Gahira Guru University) is a state university located in Ambikapur, Chhattisgarh, India.
+Sant Gahira Guru Vishwavidyalaya formerly Sarguja University is a state university located in Ambikapur, Chhattisgarh, India.
 It is a teaching-cum-affiliating university which affiliates 75 college and has 7 departments and 1 constituent college.
 It was established and incorporated by Chhattisgarh Vishwavidyalaya Adhiniyam No. 18 of 2008 on September 2, 2008.
 The University was established to serve the society through dissemination of knowledge in all the disciplines.